i-dipanshu/local-simulation-of-production-grade-infra/docs/01. Docker/README.md

 1. [Create a Docker Image for the Django App](./01-Docker-Image-Django-App.md)
 2. [Build a Docker Image for the Jenkins Agent](./02-Docker-Image-For-Jenkins-Agent.md)

-That's it!
-You're now ready to leverage the power of Docker for your DevOps projects.

 [Previous](../00.%20Prerequisite/Understand-Our-Django-Application.md) | [Next](./01-Docker-Image-Django-App.md)